dagraham/etm-dgraham/new.md

 ## Storage

 - All etm data is stored in a single, *json* file using the python data store *TinyDB*.
 This is a plain text file that is human-readable, but not human-editable - not easily anyway.
 It can be backed up and/or queried using external tools as well as etm itself.
-- The actual entry string used to create the item is stored as the item's *entry* prettily formatted using a jinja2 template.
 - Additionally, individual components are stored in convenient formats.
 E.g., the components of a repetition rule are combined and stored as an rrulestr.
 - Two timestamps are automatically created for each item, one corresponding to the moment (microsecond) the item was created and the other to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
 The default is to show oldest first for created timestamps and newest first for last modified timestamps.
-The creation timestamp is used as the unique identifier for the item in the data store.
+- The creation timestamp is used as the unique identifier for the item in the data store and is accessed as `item.eid`.
 - The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under:
     - plant
         - tree